 Transferring to a new university can be an exciting yet daunting endeavor.
-An important question to ask yourself is which school is right for you?
-The University of Colorado Boulder excels in many different areas - with 11 different research institutes, a top rated Business School, and one of the nation’s most comprehensive music libraries – just to name a few.
-When there are so many things to consider when choosing an institution, what are the important ones to consider?
-I’ve included a brief list below of reasons transfer students should consider CU Boulder.
+But how do you know which school is right for you?
+The University of Colorado Boulder excels in many different areas-- with 11 different research institutes, a top-rated school of business, and one of the nation’s most comprehensive music libraries, just to name a few.
+But what are the most important things to consider when selecting a university?

-College town feel: When deciding what university is best for you, you may or may not consider the feel of the institution.
+College town feel: When deciding what university is best for you, you might want to think about the feel of the institution’s surrounding area.
 Some students seek a city feel with lively activity, while other students prefer the quaint feel of a close knit institution.
 At CU Boulder, you get to experience a little bit of both.
-CU Boulder was ranked the #1 college town in America by Business Insider for 2017.
+Boulder was ranked the #1 college town in America by Business Insider for 2017!
 Your experience as a transfer student would not only allow you to experience what a true college campus feels like, but also enjoy the city of Denver less than an hour away.
 It really is the best of both worlds.

 Transfer Admission Counselor